MicrosoftDocs/windows-dev-docs/hub/powertoys/cmd-not-found.md

  - PSFeedbackProvider
  - PSCommandNotFoundSuggestion

-After that, PowerShell profile file will be appended with following block of PowerShell commands:
+After that, the PowerShell profile file will be appended with following block of PowerShell commands:

 ```psh
 #34de4b3d-13a8-4540-b76d-b9e8d3851756 PowerToys CommandNotFound module